Skip to main content

 Suggested by:

-Keen Compher (Grad ’68) I worked in the air-conditioned biology research lab all summer, day and night, and eventually received my Ph.D. in biology from UVA Wahoo!
+Keen Compher (Grad class of ’68) I worked in the air-conditioned biology research lab all summer, day and night, and eventually received my Ph.D. in biology from UVA Wahoo!

-Darryl Schnellenberger (Engr ’98) Working in my nice, cool lab in Thornton Hall!
+Darryl Schnellenberger (Engr class of ’98) Working in my nice, cool lab in Thornton Hall!

 Box Fans/Searching for Air Conditioning